lukaszklis/homepage-old/_posts/2015-06-22-to-bem-or-not-to-bem-part-3.md

 anymore, you won't be confused about how to name an element inside a block and all the class names are unique per block.

-> There are only two hard things in Computer Science: cache invalidation and n aming things.
+> There are only two hard things in Computer Science: cache invalidation and naming things.
+>

-> – Phil Karlton
+> <cite>– Phil Karlton</cite>

 On the other hand, sometimes it's hard to implement BEM in smaller projects.
 As usual, people will be confused about how to name a block and in order to